Wilson Hills, Gujarat

 Wilson Hills is a hill station in the Indian state of Gujarat.
-It is near Dharampur Taluka and is also the nearest hill station to valsad Surat.
+It is situated near Dharampur of Valsad district.

 Wilson Hills stands in a densely forested region close to the Pangarbari Wildlife Sanctuary.
-It is one of the few hill stations in the world from which it is possible to glimpse the sea.

 It has an average elevation of 750m (2500 feet).
 The Wilson Hills are popular during the summer months as it enjoys a cooler and less humid climate than the surrounding area.

 View points

 There are a total of six points on the Wilson Hills and other places near Wilson Hills.